Kilimanjaro Zones (1): Cultivated Zone (800m – 1800m)

 Zone 4: Semi Desert (4000m – 5000m)

-This Semi-desert region of the mountain is a strange place.
+This Semi-desert region of the mountain is a strange place in Kilimanjaro zones.
 There is a mean annual rainfall of less than 200mm a year and what plant life exists at this altitude has to survive the rough weather and sub-zero temperature most of the whole day.

 Wrap up warm at night, at this altitude it can be below 0oC and you can expect to find frost on the ground in the morning.
 You are now close enough to the cone to see the vast glaciers that cling to the deep gorges on the slopes and the breaches in the crater rim where molten lava erupted through during ancient sculpturing of Mount Kilimanjaro, resulting in one of the most dramatic landscapes you will ever witness.